MassHOPE Messenger

 SchoolhouseTeachers.com contains nearly every subject imaginable—art history, drawing, computer technology, foreign languages, history, language arts, math, music, science, and loads of electives.
 Let your kids help pick out their own courses!

-Recordings are available from our recent convention.
-If there was a particular session you'd like to hear again or share with others, or if there is a subject you wish you had been there to hear, go to https://www.alliancerecordings.com/index.cfm ? to find the recordings.
-Under "Featured Conferences" to the right on the homepage, click on MA-2022 to get a listing of speakers and sessions.
-Next to each session title, "Show More" will give a session description.
+Recordings are available from our 2024 convention.
+If there was a particular session you'd like to hear again or share with others, or if there is a subject you wish you had been there to hear, go to ALLIANCE RECORDINGS .

 Did you know that MassHOPE has two private Facebook groups in addition to its main Facebook page?
-If you would like to join the MassHOPE Massachusetts Homeschool Discussion and Support Group (described in Item #13, below) or the MassHOPE Massachusetts Homeschool Marketplace and UCS group, or if you invite anyone to join these groups, please note that there are questions you will need to answer in order to be approved.
+If you would like to join the MassHOPE Massachusetts Homeschool Discussion and Support Group (described in Item #29) or the MassHOPE Massachusetts Homeschool Marketplace and UCS group , or if you invite anyone to join these groups, please note that there are questions you will need to answer in order to be approved.
 If you don't get approved soon after your request to join, perhaps you didn't answer the required questions.

 MassHOPE has a variety of advertising options available at reasonable rates in several media paths – MassHOPE website, dedicated email, Facebook, MassHOPE Messenger.
 If interested, please send an email to advertising@masshope.org.
 All ads are subject to availability and space.
 MassHOPE reserves the right to accept or reject ads as we must apportion limited space and evaluate relevance to our audience.

-Connect with us on Facebook at MassHOPE’s Massachusetts Homeschool Discussion and Support Group.
+Connect with us on Facebook at MassHOPE Massachusetts Homeschool Discussion and Support Group .
 This group provides support and encouragement for homeschoolers pursuing privately-funded, parent-led home education.
 Its purpose is to encourage and equip homeschool parents to disciple and educate their children for the Lord, and to connect families within our state to give them opportunities to gather together for educational and recreational experiences.

 https://www.facebook.com/groups/MassHOPEDiscussion/